-In arriving at the loss provision for 30 June 2022, the Group undertook probability-weighted assessment, taking account of the probability of default, the loss given default and the exposure at default, including a forward-looking macroeconomic assessment and the use of overlays designed to represent model risk and possible future changes to underwriting risk appetite.
-In this assessment, consideration was given to the ongoing conflict in Ukraine and the gradual emergence from the COVID-19 pandemic.
+In arriving at the loss provision for 30 June 2023, the Group undertook probability-weighted assessment, taking account of the probability of default, the loss given default and the exposure at default, including a forward-looking macroeconomic assessment and the use of overlays designed to represent model risk and possible future changes to underwriting risk appetite.

 It is important to note that the assumptions made in these assessments, and in determining the different possible scenarios, are subject to judgement.
-The possible scenarios considered in arriving at the 30 June 2022 loss provision are as set out below:
+The possible scenarios considered in arriving at the 30 June 2023 loss provision are as set out below:

-Best case scenario Base case scenario Worst case scenario Decline in residential property prices 10% 20% 30% % payout by value for lender's mortgage insurance claims 100% 90% 70% Probability of occurrence 5% 50% 45%
+Best case scenario Base case scenario Worst case scenario Decline in residential property prices 0% 10% 20% % payout by value for lender's mortgage insurance claims 100% 90% 70% Probability of occurrence 5% 50% 45%